-- OR - b.
+- b.
 As a part of the business standards question set within their submission. - 3.
 Category questions including supporting images. - 4.
 Word Count - a.
-The submission will be maximum 8,000 words in length for all national categories - b.
+The submission will be maximum 10,000 words in length for all national categories - b.
 Words within a table are included in the submission word count - c.
-It is the responsibility of the entrant to ensure their submission does not exceed the maximum word count. - 5.
-Images - a.
+It is the responsibility of the entrant to ensure their submission does not exceed the maximum word count.

+5. Images

+- a.
 The submission can include up to 25 images with caption. - i.
-Images can include infographics, charts, graphs and pictures - Any image used must be for the sole purpose of supporting the submission by providing evidence.
-Images cannot be used to form part of the written response to a question. - A good rule of thumb is 'if you remove the images, will the written word still provide a robust answer'. - ii.
-Captions are to be a maximum of 6 words, not included in the overall word count. - Any words within a caption above 6 words will be included in the overall word count. - 6.
+Images can include infographics, charts, graphs and pictures - ii.
+Any image used must be for the sole purpose of supporting the submission by providing evidence.
+Images cannot be used to form part of the written response to a question. - a.
+A good rule of thumb is 'if you remove the images, will the written word still provide a robust answer'. - ii.
+Captions are to be a maximum of 6 words, not included in the overall word count. - 1.
+Any words within a caption above 6 words will be included in the overall word count. - iii.
+Images are attached via a gallery, and can be hyperlinked into the question response. - 6.
 A description of no more than 100 words of your company/product, which will be used by media, for announcements at the presentation ceremony, in promotional material and on website listings.
-As this will be edited and compiled by people who have not viewed your submission, please remember to include your company/product name and where you are located geographically. - 7.
-An additional ten images (jpeg format only) which illustrates the entrant's operation should accompany each submission in each category entered.
+As this will be edited and compiled by people who have not viewed your submission, please remember to include your company/product name and where you are located geographically.

+- An additional ten images (jpeg format only) which illustrates the entrant's operation should accompany each submission in each category entered.
 These images will be used for exposure at the presentation ceremony and in official advertising and publications.
-(Note: 500 dpi files in a JPEG format are required). - Note: The national awards event production prefers high-resolution images (1920x1080 in dimensions) - 8.
+(Note: 500 dpi files in a JPEG format are required). - 1.
+Note: The national awards event production prefers high-resolution images (1920x1080 in dimensions) - 8.
 A late submission will not be accepted.